seviru/fmp_core_functionality/README.md

-# In this repository we will find all the functionalities to carry on analyses in our data
+# In this repository we will find all the functionalities to carry out analyses in our data

 ## data
 Folder which contains some input example files, as well as their format explanation.